You and I and everyone else, are God

 commentary on this.

-The Greco-Roman Gods are great examples.
+The Greco-Roman deities are great examples.

 They’re always breaking the rules.
 The Celtic pantheons are